-The Government may not regulate the manner of instruction by Parents, Guardians, or educators, nor require licensing or other qualifications, unless they are employees of a Government School.
-The Government may require instructors to disclose their educational credentials, and civil or criminal convictions.
+The Government may not regulate the manner of instruction by Parents, Guardians, or educators nor require licensing or other qualifications, unless they are employed by a Government school.
 Any sanctions against substandard education must be based solely upon the educational achievement of the child measured on examinations administered to students in Government Schools.